 An MSP provider should be capable of being able to take on the responsibility of all your business’s IT needs.
-Whether that be replacing out of date hardwares/softwares, organizing the budget planning for what will need replacing, talking you through what equipment would be better to lease or purchase, etc.…
+Whether that be replacing out-of-date hardware/software, organizing the budget, planning for what will need replacing, talking you through what equipment would be better to lease or purchase, etc.…

 10. What Kind of Service Level Agreements (SLAs) Do You Offer?

-Service Level Agreements are legal documents outlining the commitments, obligations, and responsibilities an MSP provider has with your company.
+Service Level Agreements are legal documents outlining an MSP provider's commitments, obligations, and responsibilities with your company.
 It’s essentially an outline of all you can expect from your relationship with the MSP provider and sets the foundation for what they will be fulfilling for you as the client.
 Being able to have an idea of what types of SLAs an MSP offers helps you ensure whether the provider is capable of meeting your company’s standards and goals.

 Ready to Continue the Process of Choosing a Managed Service Provider?

 Asking these questions will help you decipher whether or not the prospective managed service provider can meet your needs.
 We at Usherwood find it extremely important that expectations are transparent when working with a new client.
 Being completely truthful as to what to expect, as well as admitting when something the client is looking for is unable to be met or fulfilled, is crucial.
 If anything is left undisclosed before partnering, this can have a negative effect on your business.

 Finding the right MSP can be time-consuming and overwhelming if the proper research isn’t completed first.
 If you’re still hesitant about choosing a new managed service provider, check out our article, 5 Tips to Ensure You Are With The Best MSP For Your Business, or visit our Discover Your Solution page for some more guidance.